-- Online services operated on behalf of the College, including Office 365, OneDrive for Business, Skype for Business (formerly Lync), and Yammer
+- Online services operated on behalf of the College, including Office 365, OneDrive for Business, Skype for Business, Yammer, and Zoom

-These resources are available to currently enrolled GBC students for the completion of their coursework and to employees of the College.
-The GBC network account is created for students when they start their education at Goldey-Beacom College.
+These resources are available to currently enrolled GBC students for the completion of their coursework and to staff and faculty currently employed by the College.
+A GBC Network Account is created for students when they start their education at Goldey-Beacom College.
 It is available for use throughout the student's entire college career at GBC.

 Downloading and sharing copyrighted material (software, music or video files, etc.) without permission is a federal offense.
 Downloading or sharing copyrighted materials may result in the loss of network access privileges.

-NOTE: The OIT does not provide technical support for personally owned computers and devices including those used on the College network.
+NOTE: OIT does not provide technical support for personally owned computers and devices, including those used on the College network.

 - Use of Hirons Library and Learning Center, Classrooms, Teaching Labs, and College Office computers